-If your pet does tear up a cushion or stain the foam beyond repair, then Home Reserve will send you a brand new replacement piece, free of charge.
+If your pet does tear up a cushion or stain the foam beyond repair, you can buy a replacement for just that damaged part, so you don't have to buy a whole new sofa.
 Pets always get a second chance after an accident.
 Now your sofa gets one, too.
 See Home Reserve’s stain-resistant fabric in action.

 Pets provide such a positive presence in a home.
 If they can be trained to behave well around your furniture, then that makes those times in the family room together that much sweeter.